ik-cloud-iam/aws-iam-manager/README.md

 - Node.js LTS or newer
 - Serverless Framework

-### Installation
+### Deploying

-In order to integrate AWS Lambda with Github repo, you have to create a Webhook which will send data through AWS SNS.
-Here's how to do that:

 0. Run `npm run prepare-secret` and fill out values in `secrets.yml`
 1. Execute ```npm run deploy``` and wait for results.
 This will deploy a function receiving events from [Amazon Simple Notification Service](https://aws.amazon.com/sns/).
 Those events will be sent from Github when your repository contents change (putting to SNS topic/queue).
-The function will live in US East (N. Virginia).
+By default, function will be deployed to US East (N. Virginia).

+### Setting up webhook

+In order to integrate AWS Lambda with Github repo, you have to create a Webhook which will send data through AWS SNS.
+Here's how to do that:

-2. Go to `https://console.aws.amazon.com/iam/home?region=<YOUR_REGION_NAME>#/users/<YOUR_USER>?section=security_credentials` and click `Create access key`.
+1. Go to `https://console.aws.amazon.com/iam/home?region=<YOUR_REGION_NAME>#/users/<YOUR_USER>?section=security_credentials` and click `Create access key`.
 Wait couple seconds to generate and then download generated CSV file or copy `Access Key` & `Secret access key`.
 You'll need that to setup Github hook.
-3. Go to `https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/aws-iam-manager-dev-IAMManagerSNSHandler?tab=triggers` and copy the value under `SNS: IAMManagerNotifyTopic` like in the image below:
+2. Go to `https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/aws-iam-manager-dev-IAMManagerSNSHandler?tab=triggers` and copy the value under `SNS: IAMManagerNotifyTopic` like in the image below:
 **Here is where we find SNS Topic Amazon Resource Name**
 ![SNS Topic ARN](SNSTopic.png)
 It will look like this: `arn:aws:sns:us-east-1:<YOUR_AWS_ACC_NUMBER>:IAMManagerNotifyTopic`.
 Make sure you are in `us-east-1` region, as shown in the picture above.
-4. Go to `https://github.com/YOUR_NAME/REPO/settings/hooks/new?service=amazonsns` and fill form with data you retrieved in steps 2 & 3.
+3. Go to `https://github.com/YOUR_NAME/REPO/settings/hooks/new?service=amazonsns` and fill form with data you retrieved in steps 2 & 3.
 Lastly, click `Add Service`.
-5. Now `aws-iam-manager` will continuously monitor your GitHub repo and reflect changes on AWS accounts.
+4. Now `aws-iam-manager` will continuously monitor your GitHub repo and reflect changes on AWS accounts.

 ### Setup
 `AIM` is capable of managing accounts with Cross-Account access.
 In order to do that we need to do three things: